 This course serves as a capstone to the required college and career middle school sequence.
-Students will learn to prepare for a career pathway, navigate the application process, and explore the effects of marketing & consumer behavior as they develop a monthly budget.
+Students will learn to prepare for a career pathway, navigate the application process, and explore the effects of marketing & consumer behavior as they analyze financial decisions when developing a monthly budget.
 The course concludes with an ePortfolio project.
 The 6-8 course sequence meets the requirements of integrating economics and financial literacy into the general curriculum.